lalliere/CLI-Password-Gen/README.md

 # Random Password Generator CLI

-## Link: lalliere.github.io/password-generator/

 ## Project Description
 Need a new password?
 This Password Generator will provide you with a strong, randomly generated password in seconds.

-This application is a Command LIne Interface that uses Node, Inquirer, and ES6 classes.
+This application is a Command Line Interface that uses Node, Inquirer, and ES6 classes.

 The user will be prompted to choose from the following password criteria:
 * Length (must be between 8 and 128 characters)